Stalking and the NJ Domestic Violence Statute

 In New Jersey stalking is considered a crime under the Prevention of Domestic Violence Statute.
 Domestic violence is defined as the occurrence of certain acts inflicted upon a person by someone who is close to that person, such as a spouse, former spouse, boyfriend or girlfriend, or other members of your household.
+It applies equally to homosexual and heterosexual couples.
 The acts that constitute domestic violence include, but are not limited to: homicide, assault, criminal restraint, sexual assault, harassment, and stalking.Stalking Defined

-To break down the definition, the phrase ‘course of conduct’ as used in the stalking definition means: repeatedly maintaining a visual or physical proximity to a person; using any means (including third parties or electronic devices) to follow, monitor, observe, servile, threaten, or communicate to or about, a person, or interfere with a person's property; or repeated harassment.
-The term ‘repeatedly’ as used in the definition means two or more times, and ‘cause a reasonable person to fear’ means that another reasonable person in the same situation would be fearful.
+The phrase ‘course of conduct’ as used in the stalking definition means: repeatedly maintaining a visual or physical proximity to a person; using any means (including third parties or electronic devices) to follow, monitor, observe, servile, threaten, or communicate to or about, a person, or interfere with a person's property; or repeated harassment.
+The term ‘repeatedly’ as used in the definition means at least twice, and ‘cause a reasonable person to fear’ means that another reasonable person in the same situation would be fearful.

 Following someone around, watching them from a nearby location, and intentionally showing up at locations that the stalker knows the person will be in order to watch that person are common examples of stalking.Degrees of the Crime of Stalking

 Under the New Jersey Domestic Violence Statute, stalking is a crime of either the third or fourth degree.
-The definition above is a crime of the fourth degree.
-A person may be convicted of stalking in the third degree if he stalks someone either a) in violation of an existing court order prohibiting him from the behavior, or b) if the crime is committed while in prison or on parole or probation.Punishment for Stalking
+The definition used above is a crime of the fourth degree.
+A person may be convicted of stalking in the third degree –the more serious crime - if he stalks someone either a) in violation of an existing court order prohibiting him from the behavior, or b) if the crime is committed while in prison or on parole or probation.Permanent Restraining Orders

 Stalking is most readily understood as when a person follows or watches another person, but modern technology creates new ways for stalking to take place.
 For example, using a GPS tracking device to find out the whereabouts of a former spouse has been found to be “stalking” under the statute.
-L.A.V.H v.
-R.J.V.H.
+In L.A.V.H v.
+R.J.V.H., the court held that the former husband’s actions met the definition of “stalking” when he attached a GPS device on both his ex-wife’s vehicle and her new boyfriend’s vehicle.
+The court entered a restraining order as a result.

 New Jersey Prevention of Domestic Violence Act of 1991